So I Married an Anti-fan (film): Synopsis

-Despite learning the truth of the pendants, Hoo Joon had asked his assistant to buy Miao Miao a present, and it was Ai Lin wishing to drive a wedge between Miao Miao and Hoo Joon who suggested the purchase of the pendant before buying an identical one herself, Miao Miao finds it impossible to face Hoo Joon again and with no where else to go in Shanghai buys a plane ticket back to her hometown, Harbin.
-Aboard the flight Miao Miao finds herself sitting next to Hoo Joon, he says that he is on his way to scout some locations, and suggests that they should make a film together.
+Despite learning the truth of the pendants, Hoo Joon had asked his assistant to buy Miao Miao a present, and it was Ai Lin wishing to drive a wedge between Miao Miao and Hoo Joon who suggested the purchase of the pendant before buying an identical one herself.
+Miao Miao finds it impossible to face Hoo Joon again, and with nowhere else to go in Shanghai, buys a plane ticket back to her hometown, Harbin.
+Aboard the flight Miao Miao finds herself sitting next to Hoo Joon.
+He says that he is on his way to scout some locations, and suggests that they should make a film together.
 She agrees with a kiss.